 - A. The University will provide UPAMM with space of not less than twelve (12) locked bulletin boards, in mutually agreeable non-patient care locations.
 UPAMM will be furnished with a list of locations and one key for the locks.
 Prior to the placement of a new bulletin board or a change in location of an existing bulletin board, the University will discuss the matter with UPAMM to find a mutually agreeable location.
 These bulletin boards will be for the exclusive use of UPAMM.
-The size of these boards shall be sufficient to post four (4) 8-1/2 by 11 inch sheets - B. Any material posted must be authorized by the Union and designated as an official Union publication.
+The size of these boards shall be sufficient to post four (4) 8-1/2 by 11 inch sheets - B. Prior to the opening of any new work location or facility to which Physician Assistants are assigned, Management and UPAMM shall meet to discuss the location and number of additional bulletin boards for any such location or facility. - C. Any material posted must be authorized by the Union and designated as an official Union publication.
 The following types of notices shall be permitted to be posted in the designated bulletin boards: - 1.
 Recreational, educational, and social events of the Union; - 2.
 Union meetings; - 3.
 Union elections, appointments; - 4.
-Results of union elections. - C. It is understood that such notices shall not be derogatory or inflammatory. - D. In the event a dispute arises concerning the appropriateness of material posted, the UPAMM President shall be advised of the nature of the dispute.
-If the dispute is not resolved within forty-eight (48) hours, the notices shall be removed from the bulletin boards until the dispute is resolved.
+Results of union elections. - D. It is understood that such notices shall not be derogatory or inflammatory. - E. In the event a dispute arises concerning the appropriateness of material posted, the UPAMM President shall be advised of the nature of the dispute.
+If the dispute is not resolved within fortyeight (48) hours, the notices shall be removed from the bulletin boards until the dispute is resolved.

-ARTICLE VII.
+ARTICLE 7.
 LABOR MANAGEMENT COMMITTEE